Skip to content

 Order the signature pan-fried gyoza and the spicy mapo gyoza for contrast.

-"GYOPAO Gyoza Roppongi serves some of the best dumplings in Tokyo with perfectly crispy pan-fried gyoza and creative variations."
+GYOPAO Gyoza Roppongi serves some of the best dumplings in Tokyo.
+Reviewers highlight the perfectly crispy pan-fried gyoza, creative variations, and the lively atmosphere.

 This is not a restaurant in the traditional sense.
 It's a tiny fried chicken stand a few minutes from Senso-ji temple that opens at 9 AM and serves made-to-order karaage from a family recipe.
 The chicken pieces are small, nugget-sized, cooked fresh, and impossibly crispy.
 They've won awards for this recipe.
 The crab cream croquettes are the sleeper hit: creamy inside, crackly outside, and about ¥300 each.
 There's a small seating area out front with some fun photo props, but most people eat standing up or walking.
 It pairs perfectly with a morning beer (this is Japan, morning beers at food stalls are not weird) before you explore the Asakusa temples.
 Cheap, fast, and genuinely delicious.
 Come early to avoid the crowds that build after 11 AM.